Salivary Gland Surgery

 Warning Signs

-Recognizing early symptoms can help in timely diagnosis and effective treatment.
+Most parotid tumors grow slowly and are initially painless.
+Recognizing these symptoms early can help ensure timely diagnosis and treatment.

 01